mesosphere/cnvs/docs/_includes/content/typography/typography-inline-styling.md

 ## Muted

 When you want to demphasis the importance text, use the class `.muted`.
-All text included text elements &mdash; headings, body text, lead &mdash; had added support for muted text.
+All text included text elements -- headings, body text, lead -- had added support for muted text.

 <div class="panel flush-bottom">